AgateHQ/axate-developer-docs/docs/first-party-cookies.md

 Control of your own DNS system, ease of creating new CNAMEs and pointing it to our servers.

+If you have any blacklist/whitelist or firewalls that restrict domains internally, please consider them before implementing this!

 # Axate Step-by-Step Guide to setup first party cookie servers

 Step #1  Create a custom hostname